persteenolsen/pso-gatsby-blog-cms-two/src/posts/2026-05-13-python-fastapi-auth-render-one.md

   - postgresql
 ---

-Python FastAPI doing JWT Auth using PostgreSQL with OpenAPI / Swagger serving JWT Authentication - hosted at Render cloud-based platform (Platform as a Service - PaaS)
+Python FastAPI using PostgreSQL with OpenAPI / Swagger serving JWT Authentication - hosted at Render cloud-based platform (Platform as a Service - PaaS)

 Note: Due to the free plan at Render, the initial load time / coldstart will be around 1 minute

 <p><a href="https://fastapi-jwt-auth-render-one.onrender.com/docs" target="_blank" title="FastAPI by OpenAPI serving JWT Auth">Try the demo by OpenAPI...</a></p>

-A Starter FastAPI + JWT Auth + PostgreSQL + OpenAPI - secured by HTTPS
+A Starter FastAPI + JWT Auth + PostgreSQL + Neon + OpenAPI - secured by HTTPS

 DevOps by VS Code + + GitHub + Render